Reconstruction of network dynamics from partial observations: Discrete linear networks

 where $m_{42} = a_{12}(a_{12}a_{21} + a_{14}a_{41}) + a_{32}(a_{12}a_{23} + a_{14}a_{43}) $ and $m_{44} = a_{14}(a_{12}a_{21} + a_{14}a_{41}) + a_{34}(a_{12}a_{23} + a_{14}a_{43}) $.
 The determinant of the matrix is a (nonzero) degree 6 polynomial in the $a_{ij}$.
 For generic entries (avoiding the lower-dimensional hypersurface defined by the determinant) there are no kernel nodes, so according to Proposition \ref{p1}, the time series at each node is reconstructible from the time series at node 1. \end{examp}

-Next we consider how the topology of the network affects observability from a node.
+Next we consider how the topology of the network affects reconstructibility from a node.
 One might expect, for example, that trajectories of all upstream nodes can be successfully reconstructed from a downstream node.
-More precisely, assume there is a path through the network from a node $i$ to an observation node $j$.
+We say that a node $i$ is upstream from node $j$ if there is a path through the directed network from a node $i$ to the node $j$.
 Can the trajectories at node $i$ be reconstructed from the time series observed at node $j$?
 The answer is no, even if we assume the network weights are generic.

 \begin{examp} \rm A simple instance is shown in Fig.~\ref{f1}(c).
 If we assume the weights of the graph are $a_{12}$ and $a_{13}$ on the left and right arrows, respectively, then the identically zero time series observed at node 1 can be explained by zeros on nodes 2 and 3, or alternatively by any multiple of the constant time series $(-a_{13}, a_{12})$.
 Therefore the time series at nodes 2 and 3 are not uniquely determined by measurements at node 1.